 Types of law practised

-Daniel Geey is a partner in the sports groups at Sheridans.
-He graduated from Manchester University with a degree in law and politics in 2002.
+MIKE LLEWELLYN is an associate in the sports sector group at OLSWANG LLP.
+He graduated from the University of Cambridge with a degree in classics in 2004.